 If you are or will be in the U.S. as a non-immigrant worker (H-1, L-1, E-2, other) prior to the MFE program start date, contact the Berkeley International Office before terminating your job to determine the proper status for you to begin your program of study.
 In most cases, an application for "Change of Status" to F-1 or J-1 must be submitted to the U.S. Citizenship and Immigration Service (USCIS) before you quit your job.

 Spouses on F-2 visas are not permitted to accept employment.
 If your accompanying spouse wishes to work, both of you should consider entering the country on J visas.
 For more information, please contact the Berkeley International Office.

-All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
-This requirement applies to applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.
+All applicants who complete a bachelor's degree from countries in which the official language is not English are required to submit official TOEFL or IELTS.
+This requirement applies to applicants from Bangladesh, Myanmar, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.

 For IELTS, your most recent overall BAND score must be at least 7 on a 9-point scale.
-IELTS Tests taken before June 2010 will not be accepted by Graduate Admissions.
 You are responsible for providing us with an official Test Report Form (TRF) of your IELTS.
 Remember to order the TRF when you register to take the test.

 Exceptions: If you have completed at least one year of full-time academic course work with grades of B or better at a U.S. university, you do not need to take a standardized test.
 Instead, you must submit an official transcript from the U.S. university.